IntelRealSense/RealSenseID/Readme.md

 public:
 	void OnPreviewImageReady(const Image image)
 	{
-		// render preview image
+		// Callback will be used to provide RGB preview image (for RAW10_1080P PreviewMode - raw converted to RGB).
 	}

     	void OnSnapshotImageReady(const Image image) // Not mandatory.
 To enable it, see Device Configuration API.
 	{
-		// render or dump cropped face snapshot image
+		// Callback will be used to provide images destined to be dumped (cropped/full).
+See DeviceConfig::DumpMode attribute.
+		// Raw formatted images will be raised by this function.
 	}
 };